 Take action to help end child marriage!

-Please ask your member of Congress to cosponsor the bipartisan resolution on ending violence against children.
-Your voice can make a big difference.
+Please ask your senator to cosponsor the bipartisan resolution on ending violence against children.
+Your voice can make a difference.

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.